 What Causes IBS-Related Abdominal Pain?

-So now that you’re more familiar with the systems we’re dealing with let’s talk about why you feel like you’re being stabbed.
+So now that you're more familiar with the systems we're dealing with let's talk about why you may experience pain.
+The stabbing feeling can be short or long term, and still be connected to symptoms of Irritable Bowel Syndrome, IBS.

 There are a few things happening here.
 First of all, certain foods – like FODMAPs – can pull water into the intestine, create excess gas, and cause your gut muscles to spasm.
 If you suffer from constipation, poop can also build up in your intestines.
 All of these things can cause your intestines to swell up.
 While that’s technically their job, sometimes the intestine stretches a little too much for comfort.
 When this happens, your gut sends a message to the brain, saying it’s in pain.